Susan K. Gurley

 Ms. Gurley has extensive non-profit Board experience.
 She has served on the Boards of Film Aid International, on the Board of the Conflict Resolution Center of Montgomery County, and currently serves on the Executive Committee of the International Executive Service Corps (IESC).
 She is also a member of the Board of Directors of INMED Partnerships for Children and serves on the Advisory Committee for Her Wealth, an organization promoting financial literacy for women.

 Over the past five years, she has served as a technical expert volunteer on capacity building projects in Cambodia, Philippines, and Tanzania.
 For her volunteer work, she has been awarded the Frank Pace award by IESC as well as the 2020 Innovator of the Year award by USAID’s Farmer- to- Farmer program.

 Ms. Gurley is a Phi Beta Kappa and received her law degree from the University of Virginia School of Law.
 She is a member of the Virginia Bar.
 Ms. Gurley has worked in 30+ countries and speaks French, German, and Hungarian.

 Deputy Executive Director

-Sasha is a cause-driven advocate of social, mental, and environmental health and wellbeing issues.
-Prior to joining ADAA, she spent five years dedicated to the growth of New York City non-profit organizations as a manager of a development team at the Alley Pond Environmental Center, a social media coordinator for a supportive housing organization, and as an event planner.
-Sasha has extensive experience in client-facing relations, database management, donor recruitment, and event planning, and production.
-Sasha received her Bachelors of Arts in Environmental Science and Policy from the University of Maryland, College Park and her Masters in Arts in Environmental Conservation Education from New York University.
+Ms. Sicard has extensive experience in client-facing relations, database management, donor recruitment, and event planning, and production.
+She received her Bachelors of Arts in Environmental Science and Policy from the University of Maryland, College Park and her Masters in Arts in Environmental Conservation Education from New York University.

 Senior Advisor, Professional Education